christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

   }
 });
 {% endhighlight %}
 Wow, that was a lot more code!
-Well, you actually have to think of this as a boilerplate for your app.
-It takes more code to get going, but when you are on your way it will be a lot easier for you to control how your application operates.
-If you need a new store, just add it and make compoenents dependant of it.
-If you need more views, create a component and use it inside any other component without affecting any parent controller or models.
+Well, try to think of it like this.
+In the above examples, if we were to do any changes to the application we would probably have to move things around.
+In the FLUX example we have considered that from the start.
+Any changes to the application is adding, not moving things around.
+If you need a new store, just add it and make components dependant of it.
+If you need more views, create a component and use it inside any other component without affecting their current "parent controller or models".

 React JS and FLUX is still very new and I still need to try this out on a large application, but the concepts make sense.
 Hopefully this will help you get going with React JS and its FLUX architecture.
 Thanks for hearing me out!